-a is a material entity which is such that its material parts are tied together in such a way that, in environments typical for entities of the type in question,
+b is a material entity which is such that its material parts are tied together in such a way that, in environments typical for entities of the type in question,

-if b, a continuant part of a that is in the interior of a at t, is larger than a certain threshold size (which will be determined differently from case to case, depending on factors such as porosity of external cover) and is moved in space to be at t at a location on the exterior of the spatial region that had been occupied by a at t, then either a’s other parts will be moved in coordinated fashion or a will be damaged (be affected, for example, by breakage or tearing) in the interval between t and t.
+if c, a continuant part of b that is in the interior of b at t, is larger than a certain threshold size (which will be determined differently from case to case, depending on factors such as porosity of external cover) and is moved in space to be at t at a location on the exterior of the spatial region that had been occupied by b at t, then either b’s other parts will be moved in coordinated fashion or b will be damaged (be affected, for example, by breakage or tearing) in the interval between t and t.

-causal changes in one part of a can have consequences for other parts of a without the mediation of any entity that lies on the exterior of a.
-[022-001]
+causal changes in one part of b can have consequences for other parts of b without the mediation of any entity that lies on the exterior of b.

 Material entities with no proper material parts would satisfy these conditions trivially.
 Candidate examples of types of causal unity for material entities of more complex sorts are as follows (this is not intended to be an exhaustive list):